 We liked the Playtex "Twist and Click" seal that prevented leaking during preparation and feeding.
 This seal helped keep the mess to a minimum and didn't disrupt baby while feeding.
 The design of the bottle itself also meant that baby could eat in more of an upright position, which could be a real benefit once your baby is a little older and able to hold the bottle themselves.

 Both baby and parents alike seem to like the nipple options for this bottle.
 Babies were very comfortable with the nipple and were able to latch even on the medium flow nipples that were firmer and heavier than the low flow options.
 Playtex also offers a variety of nipple types for use with this system, which means if baby doesn't like one they might like another and it won't render the entire bottle useless like other bottle and nipple combinations that lack variety.
-Nipple options include the NaturaLatch, Breastlike, Angled, Full sized, and Petite, in both slow and medium flows.
+Nipple options include the NaturaLatch, Breastlike, Angled Nipple, Full sized Nipple, and a Petite Nipple, in both slow and medium flows.
 The liners do collapse as described when a baby is feeding and appeared to limit the amount of air baby was able to ingest, thereby decreasing the chance for colic, gas, and spit ups.

 This bottle is one of the easiest to clean in this review with a liner that you throw away and other parts that do not require any special brushes or nooks and crannies that are hard to reach.
 After disposing of the liner, the bottle vessel can be rinsed or simply left alone since it shouldn't come in contact with milk, leaving just the nipple and collar to clean.